Brendan Donovan Player Props: Cardinals vs. Pirates

 Brendan Donovan At The Plate

-- Donovan has two home runs and four walks while hitting .214.
+- Donovan is batting .234 with a double, two home runs and four walks.

-- Donovan has picked up a hit in seven games this year (63.6%), including one multi-hit game.
+- Donovan has gotten a hit in eight of 12 games this year (66.7%), with multiple hits twice.

-- He has homered in two of 11 games played this year, and in 4.3% of his plate appearances.
+- In 12 games played this year, he has hit a homer in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.